 Guidance on the regulation of listed disinfectants in Australia

-Please note that the Therapeutic Goods (Standard for Disinfectants and Sanitary Products) Amendment Order 2020 was registered and published on the Federal Register of Legislation (F2020L01650) on 18 December 2020, and came into effect on 19 December 2020.
+Please note that amendments were made to the Therapeutic Goods (Standard for Disinfectants and Sanitary Products) Amendment Order 2021 on 1 December 2021, and come into effect on 1 January 2022.

 An overview of how products commonly known as disinfectants and sterilants are defined and regulated can be found on the TGA website.
 This guidance relates to products that meet the definition of a listed disinfectant.
 Listed disinfectants make specific claims, as outlined in the claim guide, and must be included in the Australian Register of Therapeutic Goods (ARTG) and meet all requirements as set out in the following legislation before they can be supplied:

 - Therapeutic Goods Advertising Code (No.2) 2018;

 - Therapeutic Goods (Single Therapeutic Goods) Order No.1 of 1991; and

 - Therapeutic Goods (Standard for Disinfectants and Sanitary Products (TGO 104) Order 2019 and TGA Instructions for Disinfectants.